Alert

 All fishing regulations remain in effect.
 It is a good time to take pictures or waypoints of bottom cover or habitat for when the lake refills.
 Be very careful around steep banks or soft bottomed areas.
 Some fish have survived in the main lake, sloughs, and creek and river channels.

-Late winter fishing can be good since the fish often school tightly and/or are concentrated by low water.
-Fish bite better after a few warm, sunny days.
-Unlike summer, best bet is to fish midday on sunny banks.
 Check water level trends; except for catfish, fishing is usually better on a slow fall than a fast rise.
-Even in cold weather, catfish will feed in rainfall runoff.
 Be aware water rises and drawdowns will be very rapid.

 The extended drawdown is allowing vegetation to colonize exposed areas, providing habitat, cover, and food for fish, aquatic invertebrates, waterfowl, and other wildlife when re-flooded.
 Flooded vegetation also settles sediment out of the water.
-A September 2024 habitat survey found lots of 6 to 16 ft tall willows colonizing around the new waterline, lake bottom, and creek banks.
+A September 2024 habitat survey found lots of 6 to 16 ft tall willows colonizing around the new waterline, lake bottom, and creek banks (Dub Patton ramp, above).
 Other wetland trees (cottonwood, cypress, etc.) were scarcer and smaller.
 Smartweed (seeds are good duck forage) was also abundant.